JonJagger/cyber-dojo/readme.txt

   startup.
 Each of these files must exist in the directory.
   The filename cyberdojo.sh should be present (visible or hidden) in one of the manifest.rb files.
-This is because cyberdojo.sh is the name of the shell file assumed by the ruby code (in the CyberDojo server) to be the start point for
+This is because cyberdojo.sh is the name of the shell file assumed by the ruby code (in the server) to be the start point for running an increment.
+You can write any actions in the cyberdojo.sh file but clearly any programs it tries to run must be installed on the server.
-  running an increment.
-You can write any actions in the cyberdojo.sh file but clearly any programs it tries to run must be installed on the CyberDojo server.
   For example, if cyberdojo.sh runs gcc to compile C files then gcc has to be installed.
 If cyberdojo.sh runs javac to compile java files then javac has to be installed.